 Law 48: Be formless and unpredictable.

-For each of the laws, Greene presents a range of stories and examples involving kings, emperors, nobility and famous people from various countries and cultures over 3000 years of history.
-These examples range from court politics and power struggles to courtship and warfare.
+Although this voluminous book was published in 1998, the ideas remain timeless and relevant today.
+For each of the laws above, Greene presents a range of stories and examples involving kings, emperors, nobility and famous people from various countries and cultures over 3000 years of history.
+You can purchase the book here for a wide range of detailed examples, ranging from court politics and power struggles to courtship and warfare.
 Greene systematically lays out the laws, interpretation of the laws, stories to illustrate these laws and the exceptions to the laws if any.

 Master the complex game of power play!